3.3 Assessment

 1 = disagree, 5 = agree

-3. I state clearly what I ask of students.
+- I clearly indicate what I expect from my students.

 Similar questions you also ask your students.
 You compare the answers from both questionnaires.
 Experience shows that students think more positively about you than you think about yourself!